lge-ros2/cloisim/README.md

 - Noise models for sensor model

-- Performance optimization for sensor(Use DOTS by unity?)
+- Performance optimization for sensors (Use DOTS by unity?)

 - Upgrade quality of graphical elements